Asafa Powell: 2006–2007: Worldwide success

 On 5 January 2007, Powell received the Commonwealth Games Sports Foundation Athlete of the Year award.
 On 3 February he was honoured at the International Sports Group (ISG) Awards Banquet, held in New York.
 In addition, Powell was nominated for the Laureus World Sports Awards Sportsman of the Year award.
 Suffering from knee Tendinitis and missing weeks of training Powell missed competing at the Penn Relays and the Jamaica International Invitational in May.
 Powell was again the Jamaican National Champion for the 100 m.
 Unfortunately, Powell again injured his groin while running the final at the Jamaica Championships.
 He only managed to finish third in the 100 m final at the 2007 World Championships in Osaka, Japan, behind Tyson Gay, who was considered Powell's biggest rival building up to the Championships.
 Derrick Atkins, Powell's second cousin, came second in 9.91 s.
-Powell himself finished in a time of 9.96 s (running in a 0.5 m/s headwind) after being passed by Tyson and Derrick Atkins in the late stages of the race.
-Later, Powell admitted that he panicked and gave up after seeing Tyson pass him, allowing Derrick Atkins also to overtake.
+Powell himself finished in a time of 9.96 s (running in a 0.5 m/s headwind) after being passed by Gay and Derrick Atkins in the late stages of the race.
+Later, Powell admitted that he panicked and gave up after seeing Gay pass him, allowing Atkins also to overtake.